jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/9 - Techvolution I - ANP.md

 ## Using Majic to Filter the Rules

 Darth Blockbuster writes rules to keep the tools he commands, and therefore himself, in power.
 Bank mainframes, insurance underwriting systems, university lecture halls.
-These are examples of Industrial Age levers of power being guarded by the Death Star of dense corporate terms of service policies, elitist academic guidelines, and dense government regulations.
+These are examples of Industrial Age levers of power being guarded by the Death Star of confusing terms of service policies, elitist academic guidelines, and dense government regulations.

 But how can a regular person pinpoint a rulebook as a Death Star?
 Darth Blockbuster doesn't tell people he's Darth Blockbuster.
 Instead, he says he's the prince or the executive, an earl or consultant.
 Are these people genuine authority figures in society, or antagonists protecting their paychecks?